The whole system

 The system operates off-grid and utilises solar panels and batteries to operate the pumps required to function.

-If you only want a simple system (primary treatment, subsurface discharge) then go to System types.
+If you only want a simple system (primary treatment, subsurface discharge) then build just the vermidigester and a soak pit.

 Full tertiary treatment system